 The purchases return book is a list of credit notes received from suppliers in the event that purchase invoices needed to be cancelled or reduced in value.
 For example, due to errors or problems with products.

 The cash book is a record of all the payments and receipts that come in and out of the business bank account, whether that is in the form of bank transfers, standing orders and direct debits.

 The petty cash book is a record of cash spent and received.
 Some businesses keep cash on their premises to pay for small day-to-day items such as milk or stationery.
 The petty cash book is a record of this spending and, if necessary, also customers who pay in cash.

 The main purpose of the prime entry books is to capture all the essential information needed to produce the financial accounts – which is the ultimate goal when it comes to accounting.
-It is important that this information is recorded accurately and in the way that is required for entry into the general ledger, using double-bookkeeping.
+It’s important that this information is recorded accurately, and in the way that is required for entry into the general ledger, using double-bookkeeping.

 3. How are the Books of Prime Entry Updated?

 Depending on the size of the business, each of the six books will need to be updated on a regular basis.
 For really large businesses a person or team may be assigned to one book in particular.
-For example, the purchase day book may be updated by a purchase ledger team whose job it is to record every invoice that are issued to the business.
-For smaller businesses, they may be updated less regularly.
+For example, the purchase day book may be updated by a purchase ledger team whose job it is to record every invoice that is issued to the business.
+In contrast, smaller businesses may be updated less regularly.

-Nowadays, the books of prime entry are updated via an accounting software and copies of the prime records uploaded to be stored within the system.
-But years ago, the books would have been filled out by hand and hard copies of the source documents stored in folders.
+Nowadays, the books of prime entry are updated via an accounting software and copies of the prime records are uploaded to be stored within the system.
+However, years ago, the books would have been filled out by hand and hard copies of the source documents stored in folders.